Mamun Joarder: Final years & Retirement

-In 1997, Mamun made his return to Abahani Limited, however, he was not able to win the league title on his return as, Muktijoddha tasted their first Dhaka league, only a few months after Mamun’s departure from the club.
+In 1997, Mamun made his return to Abahani Limited, however, he was not able to win the league title on his return as Muktijoddha tasted their first Premier Division triumph only a few months after Mamun's departure from the club.
 Mamun also sustained a massive injury during a Dhaka derby match, after his return to Abahani.
 During the game Mohammedan captain Kaiser Hamid and Mamun both went in for a header, and at the same time goalkeeper Kanan went in to clear the ball only to fall over Mamun and break his arm.
 The injury Mamun sustained along with a knee meniscus surgery turned out to be detrimental to his career and lead to him soon losing his place in the Bangladesh national team.
 Although Kanan had said that the fall on Mamun was accidental, Mamun later stated during an interview that he felt it was done intentionally out of revenge for the 1992 double he scored past Kanan to win Abahani the league, and in terms ending Kanan's international career.

-Mamun left Abahani once again after winning a couple of Federation Cup trophies, and returned to Muktijoddha SKC.
-During his final season as a professional footballer, Mamun was at last able to win the Dhaka League title with Muktijoddha.
-He played his last professional match against former club Mohammedan in August 2000, at the Bangabandhu National Stadium.
+Mamun left Abahani once again after winning a couple of Federation Cup trophies, and returned to Muktijoddha.
+During his final season as a player, Mamun was at last able to win the Premier Division title with Muktijoddha.
+On 23 August 2000, he played his final match against his former club Mohammedan in the Federation Cup at the Bangabandhu National Stadium.